zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The \\(\exp(\rho \sqrt{1 - c^2})\\) factor makes the first integral relatively complicated.
 Of course, we can use Euler's formula to further decompose each complex exponential into a sum of a real cosine and an imaginary sine.

+---

 These integrals can be evaluated using the method of series expansion.
-In order to illustrate it, let us begin the discussion by considering the simplest case when \\(\rho = 0\\).
+In order to illustrate it, let us consider the base case of \\(\rho = 0\\).
 This reduces Eqn.
-23.17 to the Rayleigh-Gans-Born approximation, and its closed-form expression is already known (cf. Eqn.
+23.17 to the Rayleigh-Gans-Born approximation, so its closed-form expression is already known (cf. Eqn.
 22.13):

 $$ \tag{23.20}
 \begin{aligned}